pimoroni/enviro/documentation/upgrading-firmware.md

 ## Easy Mode

-You can now download a special **pre-built Enviro MicroPython uf2 image** that includes all the files you need.
+You can now download a special **pre-built Enviro MicroPython uf2 image** that comes with all the files you need.
 Hop over to the releases page of this repo and download the most recent uf2 file:

 - [Enviro releases page](https://github.com/pimoroni/enviro/releases)